ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Not every Transport Parameter can be meaningfully assigned every preference level.
-For example, if an application explicitly prohibits selecting a transport protocol that allows to suggest a timeout to the peer, this restriction will unnecessarily limit transport protocol selection.
+For example, if an application explicitly prohibits selecting a transport protocol that allows to suggest a timeout to the RemoteEndpoint, this restriction will unnecessarily limit transport protocol selection.
 Instead, the application could simply not use this feature if it is present in the selected transport protocol.